rajitbanerjee/Scrabble/README.md

 ### Acknowledgements
 * Dr. Chris Bleakley (lecturer)
-* Duncan Wallace, and the team of lab demonstrators.
+* Duncan Wallace (TA), and the team of lab demonstrators.